mongodb/atlas-sdk-go/docs/docs/BaseNetworkPeeringConnectionSettings.md

 NewBaseNetworkPeeringConnectionSettingsWithDefaults instantiates a new BaseNetworkPeeringConnectionSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAccepterRegionName

-`func (o *BaseNetworkPeeringConnectionSettings) GetAccepterRegionName() string`

-GetAccepterRegionName returns the AccepterRegionName field if non-nil, zero value otherwise.

-### GetAccepterRegionNameOk

-`func (o *BaseNetworkPeeringConnectionSettings) GetAccepterRegionNameOk() (*string, bool)`

-GetAccepterRegionNameOk returns a tuple with the AccepterRegionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccepterRegionName

-`func (o *BaseNetworkPeeringConnectionSettings) SetAccepterRegionName(v string)`

-SetAccepterRegionName sets AccepterRegionName field to given value.

-### GetAwsAccountId

-`func (o *BaseNetworkPeeringConnectionSettings) GetAwsAccountId() string`

-GetAwsAccountId returns the AwsAccountId field if non-nil, zero value otherwise.

-### GetAwsAccountIdOk

-`func (o *BaseNetworkPeeringConnectionSettings) GetAwsAccountIdOk() (*string, bool)`

-GetAwsAccountIdOk returns a tuple with the AwsAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAwsAccountId

-`func (o *BaseNetworkPeeringConnectionSettings) SetAwsAccountId(v string)`

-SetAwsAccountId sets AwsAccountId field to given value.

-### GetConnectionId

-`func (o *BaseNetworkPeeringConnectionSettings) GetConnectionId() string`

-GetConnectionId returns the ConnectionId field if non-nil, zero value otherwise.

-### GetConnectionIdOk

-`func (o *BaseNetworkPeeringConnectionSettings) GetConnectionIdOk() (*string, bool)`

-GetConnectionIdOk returns a tuple with the ConnectionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConnectionId

-`func (o *BaseNetworkPeeringConnectionSettings) SetConnectionId(v string)`

-SetConnectionId sets ConnectionId field to given value.

-### HasConnectionId

-`func (o *BaseNetworkPeeringConnectionSettings) HasConnectionId() bool`

-HasConnectionId returns a boolean if a field has been set.

 ### GetContainerId